 Many instant mix products like gravies, sauces, sweeteners or artificial creamers contain milk powders that are used as a thickening agent.

 If you have a dairy allergy or are serving food to someone who is, lactose free products are absolutely not suitable.
 Anyone suffering from a lactose intolerance can consume these products however.

-The moral reasoning is that it’s OK to consume foods from an animal that don’t result in the slaughter or mistreatment of that animal.
-Due to this reasoning, vegetarians will also generally consume only animal products that have been sourced ethically.
+The moral reasoning is that it’s okay to consume foods from an animal that don’t result in the slaughter or mistreatment of that animal.
+Due to this, vegetarians will also generally consume only animal products that have been sourced ethically.

-Unlike a vegetarian diet, vegans will not consume any animal products, including meats and products derived from animals.
+Unlike a vegetarian diet, vegans will not consume any animal products, including meats and by-products derived from animals.
 While vegetarians choose to avoid meat often due to the treatment of the animals, vegans continue that line of thought but are against the animals being bred and placed in a captive environment for the sole purpose of exploiting their lifestyle for the creation of food.